hmmbug/pythaidate/README.md

 # Limitations

+## General

+* Tested and supported on Python 3.8 - 3.12.

 ## Chulasakarat Era Lunisolar Calendar

 * The determination of which years are intercalary has been a somewhat subjective process and changed over the centuries, along with regional variations too.
 This library produces 7 intercalary months per 19 year period and 11 intercalary days per 57 years.
 This maintains the overall "pace" of the calendar but there may be slight short-term deviations from other calendars.
 But don't worry, those other calendars are just as wrong too - there's no definitive reference calendar.